About

 2. Click Browse.

-The system can't verify the accuracy rate of the selected file, and therefore assumes it's 99+%.
-If it's lower, the captions will upload but won't appear on the player.
+The system can't verify the accuracy of the uploaded file and assumes it meets the 99% accuracy requirement.
+If the file is less accurate, the upload succeeds, but the translated captions won't appear in the player.

 5. Click Save.

-A success message displays: The captions file uploaded successfully.
+A confirmation message displays indicating that the captions file was uploaded successfully.

-6. Click Submit (the Submit button is clickable only after the file has uploaded).
+The Submit button is available only after the captions file has finished uploading.

 When the translations are ready, they are automatically added to the video.